 Related articles:

 A. No, but we can help you with the letter that you write.
-Use the template letters in our Show Good Cause and Exclusion Survival Kit to start writing your response letter.
+Use the template letter to start writing your response, and read our advice on what to include in your letter.
 Then contact us for feedback on your draft and further assistance.

 A. The faculty has a short amount of time between semesters to make this decision, so in most cases you will receive an outcome within a week or two after submitting.